catinprogress/SOFT3202/A1_FunctionalReq.md

 URS-03 The system shall allow users to input a GitHub organization name and retrieve contributor rankings.
   - The system shall allow users to view contributor rankings for a GitHub organization by specifying an organization name that they are authorised to access on the command line.
+  - If a user request contributor rankings for an organisation that contains private repositories for which they are not permitted access, the system shall produce a report using only the contributor data for which they have access privileges for.

 URS-04 The system shall allow users to input a GitHub organization name and retrieve their specific ranking for life time of the project.
   - The system shall allow contributors to view their specific ranking for life time of the project by specifying a repository name that they are a contributor of on the command line.